 UA faculty alongside Honors College professional staff facilitate the LLC and the corresponding UH 100 course.
 Goals for each student in the LLC include: fostering a sense of community among students living in the LLC; forging lasting relationships between first year and upper-class students; and connecting first year students to the vast resources that can help them succeed in both the Honors College and Housing and Residential Communities.

-The LLC deadline for Fall 2020 has passed.
+The LLC deadline for Fall 2021 has been extended to April 15.
 If you are interested in general honors housing, please contact Housing at 205.348.6676 or email@example.com.Apply for the LLC